contributte/doctrine-orm/.docs/README.md

   nettrine.orm.cache: Nettrine\ORM\DI\OrmCacheExtension
 ```

-You can also specify a single driver ir change the `nettrine.orm.cache.defaultDriver` for all of them.
+You can also specify a single driver or change the `nettrine.orm.cache.defaultDriver` for all of them.

 ```yaml
 nettrine.orm.cache: